Post Conference Workshop - Alzheimer's and Dementia Course

-Denise Scruggs, Certified Activity Director, Certified Dementia Practitioner, and approved Alzheimer’s and Dementia instructor through the National Council of Certified Dementia Practitioners (NCCDP).
+Denise Scruggs is a Certified Activity Director(ADC), Certified Dementia Practitioner (CDP) and a Certified Alzheimer’s Disease & Dementia Care Trainer (CADDCT) for the National Council of Certified Dementia Practitioners/ International Council of Certified Dementia Practitioners.
 Denise has more than 20 years of experience in dementia care, both personally and professionally.
 Her experience includes work in activities, social work, family caregiving, consulting, and memory support program management.

 Denise serves as the director of the Beard Center on Aging and is a member of the advisory council for Virginia’s newly formed Institute for Innovations in Caregiving.

 Kathleen Cresson, RN, CMC is a Certified Dementia Practitioner (CDP) and a Certified Alzheimer’s Disease & Dementia Care Trainer (CADDCT) for the National Council of Certified Dementia Practitioners/ International Council of Certified Dementia Practitioners.
 She has been working with persons with Alzheimer’s disease and other dementias for over 10 years.
 Her position as a Health Care Manager/RN at the Adult Care Center of Central Virginia has afforded her opportunities to work with many families as a Certified Care Manager to guide them through the steps along this journey.

 $185: Dementia class ONLY (non-aging conference attendees)

 $15: Additional charge for Lynchburg College continuing education credits

 Upon completion of this course, professionals may apply for certification at a discounted certification rate of $25, a savings of $75.

 In addition to successful completion of this course, all NCCDP certification requirements must be met and approved by the NCCDP Certification Council in order to receive professional certification.